dotnet/docs-maui/docs/data-cloud/push-notifications.md

     An [authentication handler](/aspnet/core/security/authentication#authentication-handler) is a type that implements the behavior of a scheme, which in this case is a custom API key scheme.

-1. In Visual Studio, add a new class named `AuthenticationBuilderExtensions` to the *Authentication* folder.
-Then replace the code in the *AuthenticationBuilderExtensions.cs* file with the following code:
+1. In Visual Studio, add a new class named `AuthenticationBuilderExtensions` to the *Authentication* folder and replace its code with the following code:

     ```csharp
     using Microsoft.AspNetCore.Authentication;